 - The salmon fillets will need to cook for about 7 to 8 minutes, depending on the thickness, but should not be moved around until they are cooked about three quarters of the way through.

 - Flip, and continue to cook for 3 more minutes; remove from skillet and set aside.

-HOW TO MAKE A CREAM-LESS CREAMY SAUCE WITH TOMATOES AND SPINACH
+HOW TO MAKE A CREAMY SAUCE TO SERVE WITH SALMON

 - Wipe down the skillet, melt some butter, and add cherry tomatoes to the skillet; cook for a few minutes before adding in the spinach.